R3v3ill3/supersub/da-submission-manager/REPLY_TO_IMPLEMENTATION_SUMMARY.md

-# Reply-To Implementation Summary
+# Email Improvements Implementation Summary

-## ✅ Implementation Complete
+## ✅ Phase 1 + Phase 2 Complete

+All submission emails now include:
+1. **Reply-To header** set to the applicant's email address (Phase 1)
+2. **Enhanced sender name** including the applicant's name (Phase 2)

-All submission emails now include a `Reply-To` header set to the applicant's email address.
-When council staff reply to the submission email, their response will go directly to the submitter instead of bouncing back to the system email.
+When council staff receive emails, they see "John Smith (via DA Submission Manager)" as the sender, and when they reply, their response goes directly to the submitter instead of bouncing back to the system email.

 ---

 ## Changes Made

+### Phase 1: Reply-To Header

-### 1. Updated Email Service Type Definition
+#### 1. Updated Email Service Type Definition
 **File**: `apps/api/src/services/email.ts`

 Added `replyTo` field to `SendEmailOptions`: